teragonaudio/Website/_posts/2010-02-17-How-to-make-VST-plugins-in-Visual-Studio.md

 {% endhighlight %}

 The path must be relative to the location of the project file.
-Then, in `resource.h`, add the following proprocessor definitions:
+Then, in `resource.h`, add the following preprocessor definitions:

 {% highlight cpp %}